aws-samples/amazon-personalize-samples/PersonalizeCheatSheet2.0.md

 1. How often should I retrain?
     1. Retraining frequency is determined by the business requirements.
 How often do you need to learn globally about your users and their behavior with items?
 How often do you need to include new items?
 The answers determine how frequently you should train.
 Generally speaking, most customers retrain weekly.
 See below for more detailed guidance.
-    2. If using the “aws-user-personalization” recipe, the service will automatically update the solution version in the background every 2 hours (at no additional cost).
+    2. If using the “aws-user-personalization”, “recommended-for-you”, or “top-picks” recipes, the service will automatically update the solution version in the background every 2 hours (at no additional cost).
 This auto update process will bring in new items added since the last update so they can start being recommended to users (i.e. cold starting items).
-This works in coordination with the explorationWeight parameter set on the campaign to control the weight placed on recommending new/cold items vs relevant items (explore/exploit).
+This works in coordination with the explorationWeight parameter set on the campaign/recommender to control the weight placed on recommending new/cold items vs relevant items (explore/exploit).
     3. If the 2 hour auto-update is not frequent enough for introducing new items, you can manually create a new solution version with trainingMode=UPDATE and update the campaign more frequently (i.e. hourly).
-This essentially does the same thing as the auto-update, just on a customer-defined frequency.
+This essentially does the same thing as the auto-update, just on a custom frequency.
 However, there is a cost for training hours for doing this manually.
     4. Regardless of the auto or manual update mode process taken, this does not fully retrain the model.
-The customer would still need to occasionally create a new solution version with trainingMode=FULL to fully retrain the model.
+It is still necessary to occasionally create a new solution version with trainingMode=FULL to fully retrain the model.
 This is important to do occasionally to recalculate the weights across the model based on all data but the auto-update process makes full retraining necessary less frequently.
 This is where the weekly guidance comes in.
 So let auto update run all week and do full retraining once a week.
     5. To be more precise in retraining frequency, another approach is to monitor online metrics.
-When they start to trail off (i.e. model drift), it’s time to retrain.
+When they start to trail off (i.e. model drift), it may be time to retrain.
 2. How do I add a new user?
     1. If you are using the PutEvents API, the new user exists as soon as you log their first action.
 If you are not leveraging this, then the user will exist in the system as soon as you have retrained a model that contains their behavior in your interactions dataset.
     2. If your user is not known (a new anonymous user before signup) you can still work to cold-start them.
 If you can assign a new UUID for their user and sessionID immediately, then you can continue the process as defined above to cold start a user.